 If you find an open Wi-Fi network, be cautious.
 The data you transmit over the network might not be secure.

 Through a technique sometimes called "sniffing," unencrypted data passing over the airwaves can be snatched by third parties.
 This could include passwords, cookies, and other small bits of information.
 Any financial benefits of free Internet access would quickly disappear if, for example, your identity or bank information was stolen.
-Unsecured Wi-Fi networks are not safe avenues for much of your Internet business.
+Unsecured Wi-Fi networks are not safe avenues for much of your Internet activities.